janosh/svelte-multiselect/readme.md

    on:change={(event) => console.log(`${event.detail.type}: '${event.detail.option}'`)}
    ```

-   Triggers when an option is either added or removed, or all options are removed at once. `type` is one of `'add' | 'remove' | 'removeAll'` and payload will be `option: Option` or `options: Option[]`, respectively.
+   Triggers when an option is either added (selected) or removed from selected, or all selected options are removed at once. `type` is one of `'add' | 'remove' | 'removeAll'` and payload will be `option: Option` or `options: Option[]`, respectively.

 1. ```ts
    on:open={(event) => console.log(`Multiselect dropdown was opened by ${event}`)}